InquisitorJax/Training/Training/Level1.md

 3. Javascript

 We also use a side technology to assist in writing javascript called typescript.
-Even though we use Typescript it is still important to understand the fundamentals of ES2015 as you will juse many javascript features.
+Even though we use Typescript it is still important to understand the fundamentals of ES2015 as you will use many javascript features.

 ## JS Basics
 https://app.pluralsight.com/library/courses/javascript-from-scratch/table-of-contents